-Salaries and retirement benefits of certain contractually employed personnel are paid over a twelve-month period from August to July, but are earned during the school year of nine months.
-The salaries and benefits earned, but unpaid, as of June 30, 2022, were \$55,532 in the General Fund.
+Salaries and retirement benefits of certain contractually employed personnel are paid over a twelve-month period from August to July but are earned during a school year of nine months.
+The salaries and benefits earned, but unpaid, as of June 30, 2023, were \$47,906 in the General Fund.